LtSnakePlissken/Q/docs/how-to-export-key.md

-# How to export a private key
+# How to export a Private Key

 If you managed to run a validator or full node (e.g. for becoming a root node), you might want to import your private key into a wallet application like MetaMask in order to actively participate in Q governance processes, change your stake or interact with other system contracts through the dApp "Your HQ".